Mujk/trainfck/README.md

 ```
 ### docs
 File extension: .trainf \
-Trainfck is an esoteric programming inspired by brainfuck and railways.
+Trainfck is a minimalistic esoteric programming language with trains.
 Trains depart from stations (+) and travel in all directions.
-There is no limitation on stations and therefore also not on trains.
+There is no limitation on stations and therefore also not on trains. \
+The code is basically a minimalistic rail network.
 ```
          |
          ⬆️